joemoose/dungeoneers.d20/docs/5 Appendix.md

 **BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the advantage you would typically gain, you double the damage rolled.

-- **Mastery**: During combat, as part of your attack, you can make a DEX or WIL check against a creature aware of you to flank or confuse the target, adding +d12 damage bonus.
+- **Mastery**: During combat, as part of your attack, you can make a DEX or WIL check against a creature aware of you to flank or confuse the target, adding a +d12 damage bonus.

 **EXPERTISE**: You can re-roll an attribute check once per session.